judepayne/fuzzy-match/README.md

  The Levenshtein distance is then calculated between the first string and each of the rearrangements of the second and the minimum Levenshtein distance returned.

  Please see the `fuzzy-match` function in the `fuzzy-match.core` namespace.

+> How could we make the fuzzy-matching function richer?
+ - synonyms
+ - what else?

  ## License